List of Neighbours characters introduced in 1985: Terry Inglis

 Terry Inglis, played by Maxine Klibingaitis, made her first screen appearance during the episode broadcast on 11 June 1985.
 Terry is employed by Max Ramsay (Francis Bell) as a plumber's assistant.
 She begins a relationship with Paul Robinson (Stefan Dennis), which The Sydney Morning Herald said was a "whirlwind romance."

 Philip Martin

-Philip Martin, played by Christopher Milne, made his first screen appearance during the episode broadcast on 21 June 1985.
-Philip is the husband of Loretta (Lyn Semler) and father to Debbie (Mandy Storvik) and Michael (Sam Hammington).
+Philip Martin, played by Christopher Milne in 1985 and by Ian Rawlings from 1992, made his first screen appearance during the episode broadcast on 21 June 1985.
+Philip is the husband of Loretta (Lyn Semler/Jane Bayly) and father to Debbie (Mandy Storvik/Katrina McEwan/Marnie Reece-Wilmore) and Michael (Samuel Hammington/Troy Beckwith), and later to Hannah Martin (Rebecca Ritters).
 He is the manager of the Pacific Bank.

 Debbie Martin

-Debbie Martin, played by Mandy Storvik, made her first screen appearance during the episode broadcast on 27 July 1985.
-Debbie is the only daughter of Philip (Christopher Milne) and Loretta Martin (Lyn Semler).
+Debbie Martin, played by Mandy Storvik and Katrina McEwan in 1985, and by Marnie Reece-Wilmore from 1992, made her first screen appearance during the episode broadcast on 22 July 1985.
+Debbie is the only daughter of Philip (Christopher Milne/Ian Rawlings) and Loretta Martin (Lyn Semler/Jane Bayly).

+George Young

+George Young, played by Alan Cassell, made his first appearance on 3 September 1985.
+Cassell had sworn off joining another long-running series following a run of bad luck with several projects, including the short-lived Taurus Rising.
+However, he decided to join Neighbours for an eight-week stint as George after reading about the role, which was very different to anything he had played on television before.
+He had become known for his "tough guy" image and found the Neighbours role surprising as there was a comedic element to it, an area Cassell was keen to work in.
+He was pleased that producer John Holmes "showed imagination" in casting him in such a role and hoped that it would show other producers a different side to him.
+Shortly after accepting the part, Cassell learned that Seven had cancelled Neighbours.
+He commented "I had no idea the show was going to get axed when I signed for it.
+They must have heard I was going to start work on it!"